bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 Toasts are intended to be **small interruptions** to your visitors or users, so to help those with screen readers and similar assistive technologies, toasts are wrapped in an aria-live region.
-Changes to live regions (such as injecting/updating a toast component) are automatically announced by screen readers without needing to move the user’s focus or otherwise interrupt the user.
+Changes to live regions (such as injecting/updating a toast component) are automatically announced by screen readers without needing to move the user's focus or otherwise interrupt the user.
-Additionally, `aria-atomic="true"` is automatically set to ensure that the entire toast is always announced as a single (atomic) unit, rather than announcing what was changed (which could lead to problems if you only update part of the toast’s content, or if displaying the same toast content at a later point in time).
+Additionally, `aria-atomic="true"` is automatically set to ensure that the entire toast is always announced as a single (atomic) unit, rather than announcing what was changed (which could lead to problems if you only update part of the toast's content, or if displaying the same toast content at a later point in time).

 ### Accessibility tips